sprky0/AJBnet.js/README.md

 with standard JS prototypical inheretance.

-Done
+Done:

 	- Core functions to shortcut missing strict comparisons, eg: isArray, isNull etc.
 	- Loading dependencies
+	- Handle loading remote libraries and libraries that don't use the same framework for declarations

 In Progress:

-	- Handle loading remote libraries and libraries that don't use the same framework for declarations
+	- Prevent double loading the same class
-	- Tests
+	- Moar tests

 Bugs:

 	- A same-named class and package can not exist in the same level, eg:
 		/Name1/Name2/Name3 and /Name1/Name2/Name3/Name4
 		to declare a class Name3 and a class Name4 that lives in an associated package